 - 1. Bachelor's Degree from an accredited institution. - 2.
 Have a minimum cumulative GPA of 2.75 on a 4.0 scale.
 However, students with a 2.5 to 2.74 grade point average may be allowed entrance to the program on a probationary basis.
 Those who are admitted on a probationary basis must maintain a GPA of 3.0 or higher in their first semester of attendance.
 A minimum cumulative GPA of 3.0 is required to graduate.

-For incoming non-business majors, the following prerequisites may be required before beginning the core MBA courses:
+For incoming non-business majors, the following prerequisites are required: